 A solution is a process, a product, a directive, a division of tasks… that is implemented in order to improve operations.
-Starting from a problem, the solution aims to mitigate or eliminate it.
+Generally starting from a problem, the solution aims to mitigate or eliminate it.

-The main difference is the angle of approach: change management evaluates impacts, while solution integration determines value.
-Without exaggerating too much, we can compare change management to Taylorism, where the work is done by experts, who then apply the theory in operations.
-On the contrary, the integration of solutions is based on the concepts of operational excellence of value, implication and has a much more practical side.
-Change management focuses on the solution, business integration on end-users.
+The main difference is the angle of approach: Change management assesses impacts, while solution integration determines value.
+Without exaggerating too much, we can compare change management to Taylorism, where work is defined by specialists, who then apply the theory in operations.
+On the other hand, the integration of solutions is based on the Lean and Agile concepts of value, involvement and has a much more practical side.

 How to integrate solutions?

-The first thing to do is to determine the value of the solution for the operations.
-What will the solution bring?
-This result must then be translated into concrete behavior by the employees.
-How will employees act with this solution?
-Finally, the expected behaviors will be translated into operational performance indicators, with a target.
+The first thing to do is to determine the value of the solution for operations.
+What will the solution do?
+This result must then be translated into concrete behaviors on the part of the teams.
+How should they act with this solution?
+Finally, the expected behaviors will be broken down into operational performance indicators, with a target.

-Once these steps are completed, we will then use the tools of change management, engagement, training, communication to establish the business solution integration plan.
+Once these steps have been completed, we will then use change management, resource mobilization, training and communication tools to establish the solution integration plan

-- Change: retirement of the manager and appointment of a new
+- Change: Retirement of the manager and appointment of a new one

-- Impact analysis: insecurity, mourning, loss of bearings …
+- Impact analysis: insecurity, grief, loss of bearings …

-- Change Management Plan: sequence of group and individual communications, accompaniment
+- Change management plan: sequence of group and individual communications, coaching

-- Solution: Replacement of the manager who retires with a new
+- Solution: Replace the retiring manager with a new one

-- Value: Maintain the presence of a manager, new vision and management practices
+- Value: Continued presence of a manager, new vision and management practices

-- Expected behaviors: technical support of the new manager, sharing of information in the team, continuation of work and projects in progress
+- Expected behaviors: support of the new manager on the technical level, sharing of information within the team, continuation of ongoing work and projects

-- Indicators: mobilization rate, absenteeism rate, productivity rate (whichever is available)
+- Indicators: engagement rate, absenteeism rate, productivity rate (as available)

-- Business Integration Plan: a sequence of group and individual communications, coaching and continuous measurement to adapt the plan as you go.
+- Business Integration Plan: sequence of group and individual communications, coaching and ongoing measurement to adapt the plan as it is implemented.

 Solution integration sees the glass of water as half full!